-I liked The Rational Male because it provided a unique perspective into dating in the 21st century, especially by elaborating on the PUA movement that is described in The Game (see my review above on it).
+I liked The Rational Male because it provided a unique perspective into dating in the 21st century, especially by elaborating on the PUA movement that is described in No products found. (see my review above on it).
 Written as a set of easy-to-digest essays, Tomassi explains to men the cultural and political forces which surround the sexual marketplace.
 His writing is very energetic, so I was hooked on his explanations of relational equity and the changing power dynamics between men and women.
 I think this is especially helpful for men who want to better understand the social conventions between men and women, so they can put their best self forward when reaching out to someone they are interested in.

 One thing I wish Tomassi had included though is about how men can find fulfillment and empowerment without relationships, because The Rational Male doesn’t necessarily talk about how to combat insecurities and discover one’s true self.